Why online therapy might be right for you

 The options for therapy are limited in your community

-If you live in a rural or remote community, your options for therapists may be sparse.
 The recipe for success in therapy relies heavily on one crucial ingredient: the relationship you have with your therapist.
-Working with an online therapist that is the best match for your needs can allow you to have an optimal experience that isn’t limited by your location.
+Finding an online therapist that is the best match for your needs can allow you to have an optimal experience without being limited by location.